Growth of hexagonal BN crystals by traveling-solvent floating zone: Characterization methodology

 \subsection{Photoluminescence spectroscopy}

 Photoluminescence (PL) spectroscopy in the deep UV range was performed at low temperature ($T$ = 8 K) with the samples held on the cold finger of a closed-cycle cryostat.
+In addition to the intrinsic PL signal, various extrinsic (i.e. disorder-driven) PL processes are known to occur in h-BN.
+Evaluation of the corresponding PL signals provides a more detailed probe of crystal quality.
 The PL was excited above the bandgap by the fourth harmonic of a CW mode-locked Ti:sapphire oscillator with 140 fs-pulses at 80 MHz repetition rate.
 The detection system was composed of a $f$ = 500 mm Czerny–Turner monochromator, equipped with an 1800 grooves/mm grating blazed at 250 nm, and a CCD camera (Andor Newton 920).
-The spectra were recorded across the energy range 3.8 – 6 eV with an excitation energy of 6.2 eV ($\lambda$ = 198 nm) and an incident power of around 40 $\mu$W. All samples were cut and polished before measurement.
+The spectra were recorded across the energy range 3.8 -- 6 eV with an excitation energy of 6.2 eV ($\lambda$ = 198 nm) and an incident power of around 40 $\mu$W. Unless stated otherwise, all samples were cut and polished before measurement.